-Mix PVA glue with the equal amount of water and paint your wall, this will seal the wall and stop it from sucking the moisture from your paint.
-Once you have sealed and left it to dry (30 minutes) you are ready to paint!
+Mix PVA glue with an equal amount of water and paint your wall, this will seal the wall and stop it from sucking the moisture from your paint.
+Once you have sealed and left it to dry (30 minutes) you are ready to paint.

 Best Paint For Render, Brick & Stone?

 If you are going to use a cheaper brand then you will need many coats to get the desired colour.
 These masonry paints come in many colours and you have the option yo go for smooth and or textured.